Council Grants to Organizations

 - Retroactive funding for projects that have been completed will not be considered.
 Applicants assume the financial risk of the project as there is no guarantee the project will be funded.

 The application should assist with hosting a significant local, regional, provincial, national or international event within or near the Town of Peace River.
 Support may be given to significant key events that have a major role in facilitating community life and well-being.
 Organizations or events that promote economic development activities or initiatives will be considered more favourably.
 Special projects by organizations that have a favourable benefit to the Town may also be considered.

 The application should enhance development of initiatives that support healthy living through strategies, programs and activities.
 The initiatives may assist with participation in events of local, provincial, national or international significance.
 Preference will be given to the development of local events.
 For applications requesting travel assistance outside of the community, Council will consider grants up to 20% of the total travel costs up to a maximum of $1,500 per application.

-Twenty-five percent (25%) or $17,500 of the total Grants to Organizations budget will be allocated towards the Community Development category which will be considered on a quarterly basis.
-Grant applications are due on the final day of February, May, August and November of each year.
+Twenty-five percent (25%) or $12,500 of the total Grants to Organizations budget will be allocated towards the Community Development category which will be considered on a quarterly basis.
+Grant applications are due on the 15th day of February, May, August and November of each year.

-Twenty-five percent (25%) or $17,500 of the total Grants to Organizations budget will be allocated towards the Recreation/Sport Development category which will be considered on a quarterly basis.
-Grant applications are due on the final day of February, May, August and November of each year.
+Twenty-five percent (25%) or $12,500 of the total Grants to Organizations budget will be allocated towards the Recreation/Sport Development category which will be considered on a quarterly basis.
+Grant applications are due on the 15th day of February, May, August and November of each year.

 Deadlines for Quarterly Applications

 Applications must be received before the event is to take place, please bear that in mind.
-For example, an event taking place in June would need to have an application in by the May deadline.
+For example, an event taking place in June would need to have an application in by the May deadline at the latest.